|

 The snake grunted and moved her jaws forward another few inches,

-gulping down the last remnants of the doctor's arms, which had been pinned
+gulping down the last remnants of the doctor's arms, which had been

 to his sides by her powerful jaws and coils.
 Another slow push of her